zowe/docs-site/versioned_docs/version-v2.18.x/user-guide/configure-sysplex.md

 - Shared SAF database, see [Sharing a database with sysplex communication in data sharing mode](https://www.ibm.com/docs/en/zos/2.1.0?topic=sd-sharing-database-sysplex-communication-in-data-sharing-mode)
 - Sysplex Distributor with configured Dynamic VIPA TCP/IP address, see [Configuring Sysplex Distributor](#configuring-sysplex-distributor) for instructions
 - VSAM record-level sharing (RLS), see [Preparing for VSAM record-level sharing](https://www.ibm.com/docs/en/zos/2.4.0?topic=sharing-preparing-vsam-record-level)
+  - Not required if using infinispan as Caching Service solution.
+VSAM storage for the Caching Service is deprecated and will be removed in a future release.
 - USS Shared file system, see [How to share file systems in a Sysplex](https://www.ibm.com/docs/en/zos/2.4.0?topic=planning-sharing-file-systems-in-sysplex)
 - JESPlex/JES2 Multi-Access Spool (MAS) environment
 - z/OSMF high availability, see [Configuring z/OSMF high availability in Sysplex](systemrequirements-zosmf-ha.md)